-Senior management communicate their commitment to maintain our Culture Commitments and, set the 'tone from the top' of what good conduct looks like.
-This communication is delivered at employee meetings and/or through other channels such as our intranet.
+Senior management communicates their commitment to maintain our Culture Commitments and sets the 'tone from the top' of what good conduct looks like.
+This communication is delivered at Employee meetings and/or through other channels, for instance our Intranet.

-All employees receive training in the Code at least once annually.
-All employees are required to certify that they have read and understood and adhere to the Code.
-Moreover, the Code should be visited and discussed on a regular basis in team meetings.
-When a difficult situation occurs, the team should consider seeing it as an opportunity to practice and discuss the Code.
-In that way, we all challenge and help develop what constitutes our desired business culture in the Group as well as more locally in our units by the way we decide to behave in everyday situations.
+All Employees receive training on the Code at least once annually and are required to certify that they have read, understood, and adhere to the Code.
+Moreover, the Code should be revisited and discussed on a regular basis in team meetings.
+When a difficult situation occurs, teams view it as an opportunity to practice and discuss the Code.
+In that way, we all challenge and help develop what constitutes our desired business culture within the Group and locally within all functions and units by the way we decide to behave in everyday situations.

-All new colleagues must be trained in the Code within their first month of employment.
+All new colleagues must be trained on the Code within their first month of employment.
 When we interview and evaluate candidates for jobs, we take candidates' values into account.

-The Code is an important statement of what society, customers and investors can expect when interacting with us.
+The Code is an important statement of what society, customers and investors can expect, when interacting with us.
 Therefore, the Code is communicated externally.